 Then create a new 32-bit DWORD value on the right-hand side name DisableGwx, and change its value to 1.

-Have more suggestions or any questions?
+Have more suggestions or any questions about how to disable Windows 10 update notifications?
 Hit me in the comments.